rdwatters/ryan-at-confab/content/post/day-1.md

 date: 2017-06-08
 tags: [structure, content design, content management]
 attendees: []
 description: The official Confab Central Conference starts with an opening keynote from Ann Handley, Chief Content Officer, MarketingProfs on the importance of challenging assumptions when approaching content.
-Topics of breakout sessions include structured content, content design, and realistic content management methodologies.
+Breakout session topics included structured content, content design, and realistic approaches to content management strategy.
 ---

 ## Challenge Your Content Assumptions and Get a Free Puppy (Opening Keynote)